 When stimulant drug abuse is consistently fused with the hunt for and experience of intensely arousing sex, these paired behavioral patterns can become mutually reinforcing.
 Over time, even simple sexual fantasies and/or memories of past sexual acts can become a psychological trigger for stimulant drug abuse, and vice versa.
 Eventually, stimulant drug use and sexual activity can become so tightly paired that engaging in one behavior inevitably leads to the other.
 For this type of dually addicted individual, getting high and seeking/finding/having sex becomes a single coexisting and complementary addiction.
-This is known as chemsex addiction.

-Unfortunately for chemsex addicts, stimulant drugs are highly disinhibiting, which means the user’s beliefs about the need for safer sex may disappear when high, greatly increasing the risk for HIV and other STDs, unwanted pregnancies, etc. Furthermore, stimulant abuse is highly destructive in its own right, both physically and mentally.
+Unfortunately for paired substance/sex addicts, stimulant drugs are highly disinhibiting, which means the user’s beliefs about the need for safer sex may disappear when high, greatly increasing the risk for HIV and other STDs, unwanted pregnancies, etc. Furthermore, stimulant abuse is highly destructive in its own right, both physically and mentally.
 Exacerbating matters is the fact that many men and women with a co-occurring sex and stimulant addiction also abuse alcohol, benzodiazepines (like Valium, Ativan, and Xanax), and over-the-counter cold medicines as a way to “come down” and get some sleep when the party is finally over.

 When sex and drug addictions intertwine and fuse in this way, treatment and recovery become much more difficult.
 If the addict is engaging in (or tempted to engage in) one activity, he or she is almost certainly engaging in (or tempted to engage in) the other.
-As such, chemsex addiction is double-trouble in terms of both potential consequences and risk for relapse.
-Moreover, chemsex addicts must be treated for both halves of their addiction simultaneously.
+As such, paired substance/sex addiction is double-trouble in terms of both potential consequences and risk for relapse.
+Moreover, substance/sex addicts must be treated for both halves of their addiction simultaneously.
 Otherwise, they are unlikely to find any level of lasting sobriety.